JONSASSE/432-2018/projects/project2/APPROVED.md

-Gwendolyn Donley | Predicting Alzheimer's Disease Risk in Eastern Finnish Men Caroline El Sanadi | Modeling the probability of developing osteoporosis in the Study of Women Across Nations Ryan Honomichl  | Predicting Hot/Cold Self-Regulation in Preschool Children Using the NICHD Early Childcare Study Maher Kazimi    | Comparing graft failure for ice vs. pump during kidney transplant Nikolas Krieger | Predicting Life Satisfaction Based on Feelings towards the Other Carli Lehr      | The Role of Social Determinants of Health in Severity of Disease and Survival After Lung Transplant
+Gwendolyn Donley | Predicting Alzheimer's Disease Risk in Eastern Finnish Men Caroline El Sanadi | Modeling the probability of developing osteoporosis in the Study of Women Across Nations Ryan Honomichl  | Predicting Hot/Cold Self-Regulation in Preschool Children Using the NICHD Early Childcare Study Jiajian Huang   | Predicting BMI and incidence of coronary heart disease in OMAS data, 2015 Maher Kazimi    | Comparing graft failure for ice vs. pump during kidney transplant Nikolas Krieger | Predicting Life Satisfaction Based on Feelings towards the Other Carli Lehr      | The Role of Social Determinants of Health in Severity of Disease and Survival After Lung Transplant